 - A potential narrative about migration and democracy.

 Partners will work together to explore:

-- Forgotten female narratives in Irish and UK traditions
+- Forgotten female narratives in Irish traditions

 - New vocal traditions that combine these close harmony, lived stories with contemporary composition and production methods including beatboxing, looping and interactive sound generation.

 - Create a song cycle that can tour across music, operative and theatre festivals across the world